-- Frost-protection system.

-- Pump anti-block.

-- Valve actuator anti-block.
+- · frost-protection system - pump anti-block.

-7.2.2 SELECTOR SWITCH IN THE HOT WATER ONLY POSITION
+7.2.2 SELECTOR SWITCH IN THE ON POSITION

-When the selector switch is in the HW only position, the status LED is illuminated and the LED display shows the current temperature measured at the secondary (DHW) thermistor.
-The divertor valve is in the DHW position.
-The appliance will respond to any DHW requests.
+When the selector switch is in the ON position, the status LED is illuminated and the LED display shows the current temperature measured at the thermistor.